nzewi/social-proof-section/README.md

-# Frontend Mentor - Four card feature section solution
+# Frontend Mentor - Social proof section solution

-This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
+This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents